dacr/code-examples-manager/README.md

     `amm -c 'println(java.util.UUID.randomUUID.toString)'`
   - This python oneliner :
     `python -c "import uuid, sys;sys.stdout.write(str(uuid.uuid4()))"`
+  - Or use a dedicated UUID plugin for your IDE such as "UUID Generator" for IntelliJ IDEA
 - **execution** : how to execute the example, execution runtime release constraints, ...

 ## CEM operations